lancrinlab/CONCLUS/README.md

-# title: "ScRNA-seq workflow CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion"
+# ScRNA-seq workflow CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion